PierreMarza/pierremarza.github.io/_teaching/1_teaching_tp2.markdown

 episode_durations = []
 ```
 #### 1. Target Network
 Deep Q-Learning can be quite unstable.
-Thus, another trick is to instantiate one DQN, and another copy of the same model, known as **target network**.
+Thus, a trick is to instantiate one DQN, and another copy of the same model, known as **target network**.
 The parameters of the latter will be updated every $n$ steps to match the parameters of the DQN you optimize.
 The target network is used to compute the target Q-value in the update rule.

 #### 2. Replay Buffer
 In RL, as training data is collected while interacting with the environment, samples are correlated.
 The fundamental assumption of i.i.d (idependently and identically distributed) samples is thus violated.